Family relationships are the most important aspects of our lives. Look at the table below if you want to learn Nepali names for family ties.

 If there are three daughters, the sequence is firstborn, second-born, and third-born.

 Finally, the sequence is different if mixed genders, such as two daughters and one boy.
-It will be like a firstborn girl, last-born daughter, firstborn son (even if the son was born after the last-born daughter).
+It will be like a firstborn girl, last-born daughter, or firstborn son (even if the son was born after the last-born daughter).

 The forms here are in the neutral/masculine gender.